-In other words, modern life has amplified the amount of information we consume daily, changing our brain’s processors so they must handle more and more information in less time.
-If you recall my initial post in this series (My awakening moment about how smartphones fragment our attention span), one writer said he became so addicted to reading the news that he started experiencing anxiety due to the massive amounts of information.
+In other words, modern life has amplified the amount of information we consume daily, changing our brain’s processors to handle more information in less time.
+If you recall my initial awakening moment essay, one writer said he became so addicted to reading the news that he started experiencing anxiety due to the massive amounts of information.
 Rolf Dobelli wrote:

 Yet I still felt inexorably drawn to the overwhelming, garish parade of news, even though it was clearly making me anxious.
 Fragments of news reports were constantly intruding into my reality, and I was suddenly finding it difficult to read longer texts in one go.
 It was as though somebody had carved up my attention into tiny pieces.
 I started to panic that I’d never be able to recover my attention span, that I’d never again be able to assemble these fragments into a whole. (p 10)

-In my earlier experiments to reclaim my attention, I went through a period in which, following Dobelli’s advice, I also stopped reading the news (as well as social media).
-I didn’t realize how news had been affecting me, but yes, I noticed a difference when I stopped.
-There was a lot less information my brain had to process, and this cleared up more space for reading books.
+In my earlier experiments to reclaim my attention, I went through a period in which, following Dobelli’s advice, I also stopped reading the news (as well as browsing social media).
+I didn’t realize how the news had been affecting me, but I noticed a difference when I stopped.
+There was less information my brain had to process, and it cleared up more space for reading books.
 I soon rediscovered reading and how enjoyable books can be.

-I’ve since returned to reading the news (because I felt so disconnected from what was happening in the world), but I’d never been a heavy news reader.
-I glance through the summaries of the New York Times and ESPN multiple times a day, at most.
-I’ve also returned to glancing at Twitter (impossible not to peek at what’s going on lately).
-But strangely, these activities, small as they are, seem to provide me with enough information that I no longer feel drawn to read books.
-It’s weird.
-I don’t consider my online intake of information to be that extensive, yet I can unequivocally say that the more time I spent reading online, the less time I spent reading offline. _It’s as if I had a maximum number of words to consume during a day, and if I consumed those words online, I consumed fewer offline.
+I eventually returned to reading the news (because I felt so disconnected from what was happening in the world), but I’d never been a news junkie like Dobelli.
+I glanced through the summaries of The New York Times and ESPN multiple times a day, at most.
+I also returned to glancing at Twitter, too.
+These activities, small as they were, strangely provided me with enough information that I no longer felt drawn to reading books.
+It was weird.
+I didn’t consider my online intake of information to be that extensive.
+However, I could unequivocally say that _the more time I spent reading online, the less time I spent reading offline. _It’s as if I had a maximum number of words to consume during a day, and if I consumed those words online, I consumed fewer offline.
 When I turned the online spigot off, I consumed more content offline.